UvaCsl/HemoCell/doc/user_guide/Case.rst

     }
   }

-The first thing that should be done in a hemoCell case is initializing the HemoCell object:
+The first thing that should be done in a HemoCell case is initializing the HemoCell object:

 .. code-block:: c++

   // The first argument is the config.xml location, the second and third argument
-  // are necessary as a passthrough for the palabos initialization HemoCell hemocell(argv[1],argc,argv);
+  // are necessary as a passthrough for the Palabos initialization HemoCell hemocell(argv[1],argc,argv);